White Jeans Season Is Here: How To Style The Denim Look For The Summer

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-While I believe that white jeans are a year-round staple — however impractical, all-white winter looks made up of jeans, a turtleneck sweater, and a wool coat will never not be chic in my style book — there's no denying that the denim trend is best paired against a backdrop of a beach, a historic European city, or an outdoor summer party.
-From loose button-downs to marinières, the look can be styled with virtually any summer must-have, and is equally well-suited for a vacation as the office.
+While I believe that white jeans are a year-round staple — however impractical, all-white winter looks made up of jeans, a turtleneck jumper and a wool coat will never not be chic in my style book — there's no denying that the denim trend is best paired against a backdrop of a beach, a sun-drenched city staycation or an outdoor summer party.
+From loose button-downs to marinières, the look can be styled with virtually any summer must-have and is equally well-suited for a holiday as the office.

 AdvertisementADVERTISEMENT